toastynews/pytorch-sentiment-analysis/README.md

+# PyTorch Sentiment Analysis with Hong Kongese Language Identification

+This repo contains modifications to the original PyTorch Sentiment Analysis tutorial to make it run with the Hong Kongese language identification data set.
+Hong Kongese is also known as Cantonese or Yue.

+The data set is located in data/language/1000, which contains news/blog articles from Hong Kong news sites.
+There are 1000 articles in each of Hong Kongese and Chinese, with a very small number of English articles as well.

+The notebooks have names like "5 - Multi-class Sentiment Analysis-Language-(number).ipynb," which are basically records of results with different data set sizes.
+Use the 1000 version if you want to run this yourself.

+The model directory contains the trained model from the 1000 data set.
+You can use them to make classifications.

+The following are from the original README.

 # PyTorch Sentiment Analysis

 This repo contains tutorials covering how to do sentiment analysis using [PyTorch](https://github.com/pytorch/pytorch) 0.4 and [TorchText](https://github.com/pytorch/text) 0.3 using Python 3.6.